Viktor-Omelianchuk/smarthome/README.rst

 Implement automatically polling the controller in the background every 5 seconds (django celery) and reacting to some events.

- Automatically poll the controller in the background every second and react to some events.

  If there is a water leak (leak_detector = true), close the cold (cold_water = false) and hot (hot_water = false) water and send a letter at the time of detection.